welcome to fromsteph

 Feedback: pinellas county generated a donation for

-Feedback will return in 2022 to bring hunger awareness and funds to new locations.
+Feedback will return to bring hunger awareness and funds to new locations.

 Feedback is an art installation featuring 3,404 "plates" made from food packaging waste.